2009 Afghan avalanches

 The 2009 Afghan avalanches occurred near Kabul, Afghanistan on 16 January 2009.
 At least ten people were killed and twelve vehicles and machinery used to clear the road of snow were swept away when the avalanche struck a highway.
 Forty people were rescued, eleven of whom were injured by the avalanches.
-The avalanches struck the Salang tunnel, the main highway linking southern and northern Afghanistan in the middle of the Hindu Kush mountains, at an altitude of 4450 m.
+The avalanches struck the southern part of the Salang tunnel, the main highway linking southern and northern Afghanistan in the middle of the Hindu Kush mountains, at an altitude of 4450 m.
 Searchers spent the next two days and beyond locating the victims.